 Advances in personalized medicine have led to the identification of several new targets that could be used for treatment of ovarian cancer.
-The strategies that are evolving include anti-antiogenesis, the use of targeted antibodies and other immunotherapies.
+The strategies that are evolving include antiangiogenesis (blocking the tumor from creating the new blood vessels it needs to grow), the use of targeted antibodies, and other immunotherapies.